 - additional white chocolate chips for drizzle, if desired

-- Preheat oven to 350 °F. Line an 8x8-inch metal baking dish with aluminum foil and grease.
+- Preheat oven to 350 °F. Line an 8x8-inch metal baking dish with parchment paper and grease.

 - Bake the brownies.
-Transfer the batter to the prepared pan and top with the remaining cranberries and bake for 30-35 minutes, or until the center is just set and a tester comes out with a moist crumb.
+Transfer the batter to the prepared pan, top with the remaining cranberries, and bake for 30-35 minutes, or until the center is just set and a tester comes out with a moist crumb.
 Cool completely before cutting.

 - Fresh or frozen cranberries can be used for the recipe.
 If using frozen cranberries, do not thaw before folding into the batter.